YawakoK/ykawaguchi-jinta/README.md

 * Python:: 3.+
 * Libraries:: pandas, numpy, matplotlib
 * JuicerTools:: v1.9.9
   * required.
-Newer versions may change output formats and are not guaranteed to be compatible; use v1.9.9 when generating the initial .hic and assembly files with juicer_tools.jar.
+Outputs of newer versions are not compatible; use v1.9.9 when generating the initial .hic and assembly files with juicer_tools.jar.

 ## Attribution & License